YZLoh/CS6440_medilytics/Documentation/UserManual.md

 - run `npm run build`

 **Configuring the build folder**
-- move the netlify.toml file from the root directory to the build folder
+- move the netlify.toml file provided in the root directory to the build folder

 **Uploading to Neltify**
-- visit netlify.com and register / log in.
+- visit [https://netlify.com](https://netlify.com) and register / log in.
 - navigate to https://app.netlify.com/drop
 - drag and drop the build folder generated in the previous step
 - once it's successfully uploaded, navigate to the Site configuration section then Site details
 - Click on the change site name button and rename it to medilytics and save the changes.

 **Testing the deployment**
-- Visit medilytics.netlify.app and you should be able to see the app's Landing Page.
+- Visit https://medilytics.netlify.app and you should be able to see the app's Landing Page.